Guides

 • Lifetime barrel guarantee from Target

-• DartCounter app included
+• DartCounter app is a brilliant bonus

 ❌ Cons

-• Only available in 23g — no weight choice
+• Only available in 23g — no weight choice at all

-• $68.95 is steep for 80% tungsten compared to the Target Hydro's 90%
+• $68.95 for 80% tungsten is pricey when the Hydro gives you 90% for less

 💲